bvarandas/resume/README.md

 # Resume

-##More than 18 years of experience work with tech.
+##M ore than 18 years of experience work with tech.
 Over 13 years of experience with high-performance teams in the capital markets:
  - Architecture and development of high-availability and high-criticality systems in real-time trading platforms (e-trading) and real-time risk management (pre-trading and post-trading);
  - Technical leadership and knowledge dissemination;
  - Considerable knowledge of capital market products and legislation;